 1. Check the Site’s Legitimacy

 Try to get a sense of how many authors write for the website.
-Do a google search to find out if the authors on the site write for any other publications.
-If they write for top football betting sites, it’s more likely that they wouldn’t lend their name to a dodgy site, thus furthering the likelihood that the site you are on is trustworthy.
+Conduct a Google search to find out if the authors on the site write for any other publications.

 2. Research the Author’s Online Presence